erikerlandson/coulomb/README.md

 In `coulomb` you can also work with [`Temperature` values](https://erikerlandson.github.io/coulomb/latest/api/#com.manyangled.coulomb.Temperature).
 A temperature object has a unit type like `Quantity`, but it is constrained to be a unit of temperature, for example Kelvin, Celsius or Fahrenheit.
-Another difference is that `Temperature` values convert between temperature units using the temperature scale offests.
+Another difference is that `Temperature` values convert between temperature units using the temperature scale offsets.
 They are not just quantities of temperature, but temperature values:
 ```scala
 import SIAcceptedUnits.Celsius; import USCustomaryUnits.Fahrenheit